MicrosoftDocs/appcenter-docs/docs/sdk/crashes/apple-common-methods-2.md

 }
 ```

-In the event we have network issues or we have an outage on the endpoint and you restart the app, `willSendErrorReport` is replayed after process restart.
+In the event we have network issues or we have an outrage on the endpoint and you restart the app, `willSendErrorReport` is replayed after process restart.

 #### The following callback will be invoked after the SDK sent a crash log successfully